 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Some credit card holders with low credit scores and high APRs could find themselves in a deeper financial hole due to the Federal Reserve’s latest move on interest rates.
+Some credit card holders with low credit scores and high APRs could find themselves in a deeper financial hole due to the Federal Reserve’s recent interest rate hikes.

 “Higher interest rates mean the cost of using credit is more expensive, as consumers will pay more in interest — impacting those with subprime credit, who often carry a balance more than others,” says Katie Bossler, quality assurance specialist at GreenPath Financial Wellness, a nonprofit credit counseling service.

-On Sept.
-21, the Federal Reserve raised the federal funds rate by another 0.75 percent, the fifth rate increase this year.
+On Dec.
+14, the Federal Reserve raised the federal funds rate by 0.50 percent, the seventh rate increase this year.
 As a result, people with credit cards that charge variable APRs (annual percentage rates) could see those rates climb once again.
-As of Sept.
-21, the average credit card interest rate stands at a 2022 high of 18.16 percent, up from 16.8 percent just three months earlier.
+As of Dec.
+7, the average credit card interest rate stands at a 2022 high of 19.40 percent, up from 18.45 percent just two months earlier.